aroemers/rmap/README.md

 Whenever a `#rmap/ref <key>` (a tagged litteral, handled by `rmap.core/ref-tag`) is encountered during this walk, it will be replaced with the value under the referenced key.
 This way you can create recursive maps using plain data, by reading from an EDN file for example.

-Secondly, to create a recursive map from an already existing map, you can use the `->rmap` function.
+Secondly, to create a recursive map from an already existing map, you can also use `rmap`.
 The resulting map has all values wrapped in an `rval`.

 And thirdly, the `valuate!` function takes an optional extra parameter.